aviadshiber/SoftwareDesign_HW2/base/README.md

 ### Feedback
 - As can be noticed by the FAQ there were lots of holes in this assignment and many place for personal interpetation , we hope this can be miminzed in the next assignment
-- The staff was very helpful and responsive , that helped a lot!
+- The staff was very helpfull and responsive , that helped a lot!